ringecosystem/msgport-docs/docs/learn/messaging-protocols/ormp.md

 }
 ```

-Please be aware that within the channel, all messages are organized in an incremental Merkle tree.
-The channel is also tasked with receiving and distributing messages, as well as overseeing the management of the message root and its status.
+Please be aware that within the channel, all messages are emitted from transaction receipt log.
+The channel is also tasked with receiving and distributing messages, as well as overseeing the management of the message hash and its status.

-!!! note
-    An [incremental Merkle Tree](https://arxiv.org/abs/2105.06009) is a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) of fixed depth where each leaf start as a zero value, and non-zero values are added by replacing the zero leaves starting from the left-most leaf to the right-most leaf one-by-one.
-    **The Incremental Merkle Tree is a gas efficient Merkle Tree.**

 ### Message Sending Flow

 1. The cross-chain application, built on the msgport interface **[IMessagePort](../../build/interfaces.md#imessageport)**, invokes the **`send(from, toChainId, to, gasLimit, encoded_call)`** method of the ORMP.
 This method is a payable method, meaning it requires the payment of a specific fee to execute.
 The fee structure is further explained below.
-2. Upon receiving the message, the ORMP contracts store it in an Incremental Merkle Tree, emit the `MessageAccepted` event and return msgHash to the sender as the an identifier for that message.
+2. Upon receiving the message, the ORMP contracts emit the `MessageAccepted` event and return msgHash to the sender as the an identifier for that message.
-3. The ORMP contracts then invoke the specified relayer and oracle that have been previously registered with the protocol, emitting the `OracleAssigned` and `RelayerAssigned` event to signal the start of their respective tasks.
+3. The ORMP contracts then invoke the specified relayer and oracle that have been previously registered with the protocol, emitting the `MessageAssigned` to signal the start of their respective tasks.

 Once these two steps are completed, the message sending process is considered finished.